netd-tud/artifacts-fth-dns-fwd/README.md

 ### To reproduce the DNS scanning data

-To run the DNS scans you need to do some set up.
+To run the DNS scans you need to do some set up, the tool is IPv4 compatible only.
 Copy and edit the template file:

 1. ```cp scan/odns-measurement-tools/src/scanner/udp/config.yml.template scan/odns-measurement-tools/src/scanner/udp/config.yml && vim scan/odns-measurement-tools/src/scanner/udp/config.yml```